 Coney Island Beach

 There’s nothing like standing on the beach with the sand between your paws and feeling the wind in your beard…or so I imagine that my miniature schnauzer George must be thinking when I see him on the beach.
 He just loves going to the beach and Coney Island beach does not disappoint!
-I definitely think it was one of the best East Coast dog friendly beaches.
+I definitely think it was one of the best East Coast dog-friendly beaches.
+I certainly think it’s one of the best dog friendly beaches NYC has to offer.

 There are three miles of beach along Coney Island before the area transitions to neighboring Brighton Beach.
 Jetties line the coast helping to break up the waves as they come in.
 It’s relaxing and engaging.

-My only complaint is that, during my visit, some sections of the beach were quite dirty with trash that had washed up on shore.
+My only complaint is that, during my visit, some sections of the beach were quite dirty with the trash that had washed up onshore.

 Coney Island Riegelmann Boardwalk